About IJ4EU

 Applicants

-- Teams that are not composed predominantly of freelancers or that involve a news organisation.
+- Teams that are not composed predominantly of freelancers.
 These teams are eligible to apply under the Investigation Support Scheme provided that they meet the other eligibility criteria.

 Projects

-- Projects investigating an issue that has relevance or ramifications outside the EU countries, but is not directly relevant for EU audiences.
+- Projects investigating an issue with relevance or ramifications outside the EU countries, but not directly relevant for EU audiences.

-- Investigations that take place entirely outside the EU.
+- Investigations that take place entirely outside Europe.

 - Journalism projects that are not deemed investigative journalism.